pokgak/pokgak.github.io/content/articles/docker-bake.md

 ## Background

-I am on a journey to run our services on Graviton on AWS and Gravitons CPU is using arm64 architecture.
-To make this migration smooth I decided there will be a transionary period where there might be both architecture running on separate environments.
+I am on a journey to run our services on Graviton on AWS and its using an arm64-based CPU.
+To make this migration smooth I decided there will be a transitionary period where there might be both architectures running on separate environments.
 This means I need to make sure that we're building both the `linux/amd64` and `linux/arm64` variant of the images.

 We're using one monorepo per team for our services (don't ask me how we got there).
-For each monorepo there will be codebase for multiple services side by side and the Dockerfile are also managed together in one folder.
+For each monorepo there will be codebases for multiple services side by side and the Dockerfile are also managed together in one folder.
 To avoid code duplication, we have one `base.Dockerfile` that will generate a local `base` image which will be referred to when building other services.

 For reference, this is how the files look like: